ashanti88/SPL/README.md

 EC2 instance using userdata to install Apache2 server and start it.
 Template provides parameters for users to specify networking bits.
+To spread load on instances I created Autoscaling Group which will automatically adjust capacity to maintain steady, predictable performance